majidalaeinia/refresh-repositories/README.md

 # Refresh Repositories

 ## Introduction
-This library helps you truncate your RDBM tables, and also delete your elasticsearch indices.
+This library helps you truncate your RDBM tables, and also delete your elasticsearch indices (for testing purposes).

 ## Installation
 Using this library is easy.
 First, use go get to install the latest version of the library.